Accenture/openathon-2019-angular/lab-06/README.md

 ```

 The *myEventsChange* is linked to the slide toggle in the view so this is the method to launch our new action with effect.
 There isn't any new in this code.
 We dispatch the *GetFilteredEvents* action as we have seen with the login case.
-Note the filter format to add it to the get url *addedBy= + userMail*, this will be the *payload* of the action.
+Note the filter format to add it to the get URL *addedBy= + userMail*, this will be the *payload* of the action.

-The real important thing is that the action is launched of the same format but, inside the store this action is captured transparently by the effects and those are making the http request through the event service.
+The real important thing is that the action is launched of the same format but, inside the store this action is captured transparently by the effects and those are making the HTTP request through the event service.
 All organized and centralized in the store.
 Our state is a solid, immutable and with side effects controlled.
 Isn't it wonderful?)

 In this method, if the slide toggle is not activated (*this.slideMyEvents* is false) or the *user* is not present (the user is logged out), we can't use the filter and we will obtain the whole event list.